dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 ---
 layout: default-layout
 Title: CameraEnhancer - Dynamsoft Camera Enhancer API Reference
-Description: The class DSCameraEnhancer of Dynamsoft Camera Enhancer defines the camera controlling APIs.
+Description: The class CameraEnhancer of Dynamsoft Camera Enhancer defines the camera controlling APIs.
 Keywords: camera enhancer, Java, Kotlin
 needGenerateH3Content: true
 needAutoGenerateSidebar: true
 noTitleIndex: true
 ---

-# DSCameraEnhancer
+# CameraEnhancer

-The `DSCameraEnhancer` class is the primary class of Dynamsoft Camera Enhancer that defines the camera controlling APIs.
-It is a subclass of `DSImageSourceAdapter`.
+The `CameraEnhancer` class is the primary class of Dynamsoft Camera Enhancer that defines the camera controlling APIs.
+It is a subclass of `ImageSourceAdapter`.

 ## Definition